skills/write-javascript-actions/README.md

 **Joke API**

 The first file will be `joke.js` and it will fetch our joke for us.
 We will be using the [icanhazdadjoke API](https://icanhazdadjoke.com/api) for our action.
 This API does not require any authentication, but it does however that we set a few parameters in the [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
-I'll point out what those are when we get to the code, however it is outside of the scope of this course to cover HTTP in any depth.
+We need to point out what those are when we get to the code, however it is outside of the scope of this course to cover HTTP in any depth.

 When we make our request to this API we will get back a JSON Object in the response.
 That Object looks like this: